Large Orange Tree

 These instructions are sent with the plant gift

-This sweet orange tree (Citrus Sinensis) produces large orange fruit and fragrant white star shaped flowers on and off throughout the year
+This sweet orange tree (Citrus Sinensis) produces large orange fruit in the winter and fragrant white star shaped flowers in spring.

 Overwatering, underwatering and shock can all be a cause of leaf drop.
 One or two leaves is not something to worry about but more than 20 and your plant is not happy.
 However, in most cases, return to a regular watering routine and temperature will lead to recovery.